 Abby and I loved the outdoors, especially being in the hills and mountains.
 It was another deep connection between us.
-Below is an iconic picture from our Appalachian trail adventure in the Great Smoky Mountains taken by some unsuspecting passerby hiker who had no idea just how close these two humans were.
-I love this photo so much.
+Below is an iconic picture from our Appalachian trail adventure in the Great Smoky Mountains taken by some unsuspecting passerby hiker who had no idea just how close these two humans actually were.
+I love this photo of us so much.
 It is one of my favorites.

 Ingredients: 1 cup plus 2 tbsp course semolina, 1 cup plain kefir, 7 tbsp unsalted room temperature butter, 1/4 tsp salt, 3/4 cup packed dark brown sugar, 1/2 vanilla bean paste ( I used 1 tsp. vanilla), 2 eggs, 1 tsp baking soda, condensed milk or powdered sugar (optional)

 1.Place the semolina and kefir in a bowl and blend.
 Let set for 2 hours and cover with a clean kitchen towel.